Who’s your sky daddy?

 If you’ve got dungeons and you’ve got clerics, then you want GURPS Dungeon Fantasy 7: Clerics by Phil Masters.
 At just 37 pages, this supplement lets you trade in your bland and no-brand McPriest for a uniquely devoted servant of…

 Wait a second, why do clerics get their own special book?
-I mean, sure, there are dedicated books for Barbarians and Swashbucklers, but those are part of the offshoot Dungeon Fantasy Denizens series that will (I presume) eventually showcase all of the adventurer archetypes.
-But of the PC types in the main Dungeon Fantasy series’ Adventurers book, why do clerics alone get the splatbook spotlight within the main Dungeon Fantasy line??
+I mean, sure, there are dedicated books for Barbarians and Swashbucklers, but those are part of the offshoot GURPS Dungeon Fantasy Denizens sub-series that will (I presume) eventually showcase all of the adventurer archetypes.
+But of the PC types in the main Dungeon Fantasy series’ Adventurers book, why do clerics alone get the splatbook spotlight within the main Dungeon Fantasy series??

 Sure, any character of any type can have affiliations with guilds, schools, home towns, patrons, even a favored religion and church.
 But for most dungeon fantasy PCs, these are last-step additions for color.
 By contrast, clerics are largely defined by their god and sect (unless you’re just stuffing them all under the campaign-wide Church of Ogolnybog the Generic and Mighty).
 Dungeon Fantasy 7 tackles this task with custom-crafted clergy for every cult.

 The book goes broader than just that one archetype, though!
 It can flesh out your druid, holy warrior, evil cleric, or unholy warrior with an appropriate deity, and provide a demigod or half-spirit character with a holy/unholy family tree to roost in.
 Even mundane, non-ecclesiastical adventurers are more interesting when they adopt a deity.
 And should you enhance one of those adventurers with the cleric lens, why not pick some powers from a themed deity to build yourself a night knight or a flamin’ shaman?